cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 simd query group tally-result 1
 ```

-After 10 minutes our proposal will have passed, as the number of `Yes` votes are above the decision policy thresold:
+After 10 minutes, our proposal should have passed, as the number of `Yes` votes are above the decision policy threshold:

 ```sh
 simd query group proposal 1